IndigoUnited/js-dejavu/README.md

 * Abstract classes
 * Interfaces
 * Mixins (so you can get some sort of multiple inheritance)
-* Private and protected members
+* Private and protected members (access is only managed when Object.defineProperty is available)
 * Static members
 * Constants
 * Ability to declare true singletons via protected/private constructors